Saksham-garg/realtime-messenger-app/README.md

 - Next JS 13 + Typescript as language.
 - Tailwind Css (CSS Framework)
 - __lucide-react__ (Icon Dependency)
+- react-hot-toast ( For Alerts)
+- react-hook-forms (For handling forms in react)
+- zod ( For input validation)

 ---
 ## Create Reusable Button Component
 ####    *If we want to create a reusable button variance where we can define different varients for any component like button here and that button can be act as outline